Supplied by Bill Martinelli, Voyager #11

 Tank #1 showing sender position if you want to install a full height sender as opposed to the one that is recessed below the top of the tank you may do so just to the right or just in front of the original one.
-The full height unit uses 5 screws to hold it down.
+The full height unit uses five screws to hold it down.
 By using the full height unit you will get correct readings as to when the tank is full.
-Both this photo and the one below were taking before I changed to the top mounted senders.
+Both this photo and the one below were taken before I changed to the top mounted senders.

-I replaced the #2 watertank with a factory supplied aluminum fuel tank.
-To the right is a closeup of the tank sender, fuel feed and return.
+I replaced the #2 water tank (port side of salon) with a factory supplied 60 gallon aluminum fuel tank.
+Above also shows a closeup of the tank sender, fuel feed and return.
 This is the same sender you can mount in the top of your water tanks.